amrvac/amrvac/doc/par.md

 When `errorestimate=0`, all refinement will only be based on the user- defined criteria to be coded up in subroutine _specialrefine_grid_.

-When `errorestimate=1`, refinement at time t_n will be based on a Richardson procedure where two low order (using the typelow1 discretization) predictions of the future time level t_(n+1) solution are computed and compared.
-The two solutions are obtained by reversing the order of integrating and coarsening.
-Note that only unsplit sources are taken into account in this process, and that always a dimensionally unsplit scheme of first order is used (in practice, always tvdlf1).
-If this comparison should rather be done on two such solutions at time t_n itself, one must set the `skipfinestep=F`.

 When `errorestimate=2`, we simply compare the previous time level t_(n-1) solution with the present t_n values, and trigger refinement on relative differences.

-When `errorestimate=3`, the default value, errors are estimated using current t_n values and their gradients following Lohner's prescription.
+When `errorestimate=3`, the default value, errors are estimated using current t_n values and their gradients following Lohner prescription.
 In this scheme, the `amr_wavefilter` coefficient can be adjusted from its default value 0.01d0.
 You can set different values for the wavefilter coefficient per grid level.
 This error estimator is computationally efficient,